 Looking back at their releases over the years, I think some people will actually be surprised as to which films technically count as Sci-Fi originals.
 Several sequels to several franchises have first aired on the network over the years, with mixed results.
 Many of them have turned out terrible, but some have actually been decent.

-Granted, I haven’t seen a few of the entries on this list for several years, but I remember them fondly.
+Granted, I haven’t seen a few of the entries on this list for years, but I remember them fondly.
 And those I’ve seen more recently still hold up when compared to their dozens upon dozens of counterparts.

 Pumpkinhead: Blood Feud

 While I think Blood Feud was originally supposed to air the same day as Pumpkinhead: Ashes to Ashes—similarly to Return of the Living Dead 4 & 5—it wound up premiering several months later.
-While the low budget and the fact that it’s comprised mostly of Romanian actors trying their best at deep south accents, I think it’s kind of an enjoyable, schlocky creature feature that respects the original mythology fairly well.
+While the low budget and the fact that it’s comprised mostly of Romanian actors trying their best at deep southern accents, I think it’s kind of an enjoyable, schlocky creature feature that respects the original mythology fairly well.

 I remember really enjoying Clive Barker’s Saint Sinner when it originally aired when I was twelve or thirteen.
 I know that Barker and Co. have largely disowned it at this point, but there was an element of fun to it and you could see the author’s DNA in the project.
-It felt a little similar to Dagon in that regard.
+It felt somewhat similar to Dagon in that regard.
 Like many Sci-Fi features, this was meant to kick off a TV series, but it ultimately went nowhere.

 While it has virtually nothing to do with the source material, there’s something fun about Man-Thing.
 It has a vibe very similar to Craven’s Swamp Thing, which also wasn’t a terrific representation of its source material.
 It’s also fun to see Rachael Taylor’s first Marvel appearance before co-starring in Jessica Jones.
 My guess is she doesn’t list this one on her résumé.
 This one’s a pure B-Movie through and through, but it’s got an intriguingly shoehorned environmental message and a solid practical monster.